OWASP/Top-5-Machine-Learning-Risks/Top 5 Machine Learning Risks.md

 ## Defense Techniques
 Despite many adversarial attacks on ML, not many works have been done on defense techniques.
 There are some on going works but it is still an open challenge.
 Below are some defense techniques that have been shown:

-### Data protection

-apply what we already know in data protection and application protection techniques on machine learning systems

 ### Adversarial training
 Adversarial training is the process of explicitly training a model on adversarial examples in order to make it more robust to attack or to reduce its test error on clean inputs.